-31. ADDITIONAL DISCLOSURES
+32. ADDITIONAL DISCLOSURES

-- (1).
+- i.
 Information about significant transactions and investees: - a.
 Financings provided: (Table 1) - b.
 Marketable securities held (excluding investments in subsidiaries): (Table 2) - c.
 Marketable securities acquired and disposed of at costs or prices of at least NT\$300 million or 20% of the paid-in capital: None - d.
 Acquisition of individual real estate properties at costs of at least NT\$300 million or 20% of the paid-in capital: None - e.
 Disposal of individual real estate properties at prices of at least NT\$300 million or 20% of the paid-in capital: None - f.
 Total purchases from or sales to related parties of at least NT\$100 million or 20% of the paid-in capital: None - g.
 Receivables from related parties amounting to at least NT\$100 million or 20% of the paid-in capital: None - h.
 Information about the derivative financial instruments transaction: None - i.
-Information on investees: (Table 3) - (2).
-Information on investment in mainland China - a.
+Others: The business relationship between the parent and the subsidiaries and significant transactionsbetween them: (Table 5) - j.
+Information on investees: (Table 3) - ii.
+Information on investment in mainland China

+- a.
 The name of the investee in mainland China, the main businesses and products, its issued capital, method of investment, information on inflow or outflow of capital, percentage of ownership, income (losses) of the investee, share of profits/losses of investee, ending balance, amount received as dividends from the investee, and the limitation on investee.
 (Table 4) - b.
 Any of the following significant transactions with investee companies in mainland China, either directly or indirectly through a third party, and their prices, payment terms, and unrealized gains or losses.
-(Table 5) - (1) The amount and percentage of purchases and the balance and percentage of the related payables at the end of the year - (2) The amount and percentage of sales and the balance and percentage of the related receivables at the end of the year - (3) The amount of property transactions and the amount of the resultant gains or losses - (4) The balance of negotiable instrument endorsements or guarantees or pledges of collateral at the end of the year and the purposes - (5) The highest balance, the ending balance, the interest rate range, and total current period interest with respect to the financing of funds - i.
-(6) Other transactions that have a material effect on the profit or loss for the year or on the financial position, such as the rendering or receipt of services - (3).
+(Table 6) - (1) The amount and percentage of purchases and the balance and percentage of the related payables at the end of the year - (2) The amount and percentage of sales and the balance and percentage of the related receivables at the end of the year - (3) The amount of property transactions and the amount of the resultant gains or losses - (4) The balance of negotiable instrument endorsements or guarantees or pledges of collateral at the end of the year and the purposes - (5) The highest balance, the ending balance, the interest rate range, and total current period interest with respect to the financing of funds - (6) Other transactions that have a material effect on the profit or loss for the year or on the financial position, such as the rendering or receipt of services - iii.
 Information of major shareholders

-List all shareholders with ownership of 5% or greater showing the name of the shareholder, the number of shares owned, and percentage of ownership of each shareholder (Table 7)
+List of all shareholders with ownership of 5% or greater showing the names and the number of shares and percentage of ownership held by each shareholder.
+(Table 7)